Don’t Leave God Behind

-Today marks the observance of Shemini Atzeret, which brings an end to the season of holy days and prepares the Jewish people for Simchat Torah, a celebration of the completion of the annual Torah readings and the immediate beginning of the new year of Torah readings.
+Today marks the observance of Shemini Atzeret, which brings an end to the season of holy days and prepares the Jewish people for Simchat Torah, a celebration of God’s Word and the completion of the annual reading of the Torah, from Genesis to Deuteronomy.
 Because this is a non-working holiday, today’s devotion was prepared in advance for you.
 Discover more about the Jewish view of the Bible from Rabbi Yechiel Eckstein’s DVD Bible study on the Torah.

 If I had to pick a biblical holiday that was the least understood, it would be Shemini Atzeret.
 Even though the holiday is mentioned in Leviticus 23 and then in Numbers 29, it isn’t given the same fanfare as the other biblical holidays like Yom Kippur, Rosh Hashanah, Sukkot, or Passover.
 Part of the reason is because even the name of the holiday is attached to Sukkot.